Llocer/llocer_ocpi_json/README.md

-# openEV: json schemes for OCPI 2.2.1 messages
+# json schemes for OCPI 2.2.1 messages

-json schemes for OCPI 2.2.1 messages.
+openEV json schemes for OCPI 2.2.1 messages.

 This librarian is based on previous work done by [rvwoens/ocpi-schema](https://github.com/rvwoens/ocpi-schema).